parmita/PythonBasics/README.md

 # PythonBasics
 Helpful for python data science beginners

-#Many placed code is kept commented.
-Uncomment out it and check the whole flow and steps.
+#In many placed code is kept commented.
+Uncomment it out so that you can check the whole flow and steps